KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-CuandoLlega.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CurrencyArg by consus2903](https://github.com/consus2903/MMM-CurrencyArg)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-CurrencyArg.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Currentweather-MQTT by spitzlbergerj](https://github.com/spitzlbergerj/MMM-Currentweather-MQTT)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Currentweather-MQTT.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-Currentweather-MQTT.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Cursor by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-Cursor)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-Cursor.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-CustomElementTime by MMRIZE](https://github.com/MMRIZE/MMM-CustomElementTime)